soniacweb/loancalculator/README.md

 }
 ```

-I removed the loading image and results feature using CSS' `display: none` property and used JavaScript to display them after being triggered by events.
+I removed the loading image and results feature using CSS' `display: none` property (default presentation) and used JavaScript to display them after being triggered by events.

 ```
 #loading, #results {